rweigel/phys305/flux.md

 <img src="figures/Flux-2D-E-Field-1a.svg"/>

-% If we want to compute how much water flows through the surface area of the titled plane, we can note that it will be the same as the amount of water that flows through the plane with dashed boundaries.
+% If we want to compute how much water flows through the surface area of the tilted plane, we can note that it will be the same as the amount of water that flows through the plane with dashed boundaries.
 Every particle of fluid that flows through the blue surface will flow through the gray surface.
 If the water is moving at a velocity of $v$, then the quantity of water flowing through the dashed plane will be proportional to $v (A_{dashed})=v(L\cos\phi w)=vA\cos\phi$, where $A=Lw$ is the area of the titled gray plane.
 Now, even though nothing flows along electric field lines, it turns out that an important quantity is this equation with $E$ replaced $v$, defined to be the electric flux through the surface $A$:

-In this problem, the electric field magnitude and direction direction does not change on either surface, so the integral equation is not needed.
+In this problem, the electric field magnitude and direction does not change on either surface, so the integral equation is not needed.

 **Approach I** -- Using $E_\perp A$